garrandall/popular-music-data/tracks/homecoming-lil-uzi-vert.md

 And that shit all matte black, yeah
 Wait, what the fu...
 Why am I strapped in?
-Wait, I just gotta hit this button, I'm...
+Wait, I just gotta hit this button, I'm
 I'm out